-The Division of Plastic and Reconstructive Surgery is very active in Craniomaxillofacial Surgery and boasts some of its alumni as pioneers in this field.
+The Division of Plastic, Reconstructive & Aesthetic Surgery is very active in Craniomaxillofacial Surgery and boasts some of its alumni as pioneers in this field.
 Dr. Ian Munro was the first pediatric craniofacial surgeon in the country and started to develop this specialty at the Hospital for Sick Children in the 1970’s after spending time in Paris learning techniques from the master, Dr. Paul Tessier.
 Craniomaxillofacial trauma surgery was developed at Sunnybrook Health Science Centre by Dr. Joe Gruss who applied rigid internal fixation techniques to repair facial fractures and invented innovative techniques in primary bone grafting.

-Today, the University of Toronto Division of Plastic and Reconstructive Surgery has a Pediatric Program in Craniomaxillofacial Surgery at the Hospital for Sick Children under the supervision of Dr. John H. Phillips, Division Chief working with Dr. Christopher R. Forrest, Dr. Johanna Riesel, and Dr. Dale Podolsky.
+Today, the University of Toronto Division of Plastic, Reconstructive & Aesthetic Surgery has a Pediatric Program in Craniomaxillofacial Surgery at the Hospital for Sick Children under the supervision of Dr. John H. Phillips, Division Chief working with Dr. Christopher R. Forrest, Dr. Johanna Riesel, and Dr. Dale Podolsky.

 Sunnybrook Health Science Centre is a level one trauma unit and boasts an active adult craniomaxillofacial surgery program which is managed by Dr. Oleh Antonyshyn and Dr. Jeff Fialkov.